adobe/aio-cli-plugin-cloudmanager/README.md

 > This only works for commands where the environmentId is the **first** argument.

+## Reporting Issues

+In general, issues with this plugin should be reported in this project using GitHub issues using one of the provided issue templates.

 # Commands
 <!-- commands -->
 * [`aio cloudmanager:commerce:bin-magento:maintenance:status ENVIRONMENTID`](#aio-cloudmanagercommercebin-magentomaintenancestatus-environmentid)